GNMmad/GetCleanData-Course-Project/README.md

 ### Script name

-### Packages that have to be loaded to run scriptare used
+### Packages that have to be loaded to run script are used
 Package dplyr v0.4.2

 ### Data used for analysis